Let me guide you to Foz do Iguaçu, worldwide known for its spectacular waterfalls.

-The currency in Brazil is the Real (plural Reais) and the rate is 1 US$ = 5,44 R$ (May 2021).
+The currency in Brazil is the Real (plural Reais) and the rate is 1 US$ = 5.14 R$ as for November 2022.
 For further conversion check this page.

 Apart from cash, you can pay by credit card at all the attractions I’m mentioning in this post.

 However, there are ATMs all over the place, mostly also right next to the park entrances.

 Yet, keep in mind that not all of them might work with international credit cards.
 But don’t panic, there are so many different providers – you’ll quickly find one that works with your card.

 What to See